-Slipping the tip of one finger onto her clitoris and gently massaging it, he began thrusting in and out of her with long, slow strokes.
+Slipping the tip of one finger onto her clitoris and gently massaging it, he continued his invasion until the entire length of him was swallowed up by her hot, tight rectum.
+He began thrusting in and out of her, with long, slow strokes.
 He gritted his teeth as he felt control slipping away from him, willing himself to hold off so he could make it good for her.

-Cassie bit down against the first shock of intrusion, but in a moment it was, replaced by a feeling she could only call lust.
+Cassie bit down against the first shock of invasion but in a moment it was replaced by a feeling she could only call lust.
 Every nerve, every muscle in her body responded to this new assault.
 Before she even realized it, she was moving in rhythm with him, shoving her hips back against him, driving him deeper, her body wrapped in sharp, fierce pleasure.
 She felt him filling the hollow of her body, his penis so large she didn't know how he got it in, yet it wasn't enough.

-She felt his body against hers, his skin heated and she wanted to wrap herself in him and stay forever.
+She felt his body against hers, his skin heated and she wanted to wrap herself in him and stay there forever.
 He whispered in her ear, erotic words, sexy words, love words.
-Everything receded except herself and Cole in this time, this place.
+Everything receded except herself and Griffin in this time, this place.

-And then it began to build, swiftly, the tremors, the spasms, sensation piling on sensation, and she heard herself screaming, "Now, Cole.
+And then it began to build, swiftly, the tremors, the spasms, sensation piling on sensation and she heard herself screaming.
+"Now, Griffin.
 Now.
-Now," and forcing herself hard against him.
+Now."
+As she shouted she forced herself hard against him.

-When they came in a simultaneous explosion, they shook the bed; Cassie's screams so loud Cole thought the neighbors would hear.
+When they came in a simultaneous explosion, they shook the bed, Cassie's screams so loud Griffin thought the neighbors would hear.
 His own body convulsed with such force he thought his heart would stop.
 When they collapsed, he slid out of her and pulled her tight against him, raining kisses on her forehead, her cheeks, her nose, stroking her arms and her shoulder.